Our Research: Voice of Main Street

 Reports in the series:

-The latest Voice of Main Street poll shows entrepreneurs face major capital challenges and oppose the administration’s proposed spending cuts.
+This Voice of Main Street poll shows entrepreneurs face major capital challenges and oppose the administration’s proposed spending cuts.
 Notably, 78% are concerned about cuts to the SBA, which provides vital resources small businesses need to succeed.

-Small Business Majority’s latest poll shows entrepreneurs are concerned about new tariffs and mass deportations.
+Small Business Majority’s February poll shows entrepreneurs are concerned about new tariffs and mass deportations.
 Over half fear tariffs will hurt their business, and 77% worry about economic impact.
 Deportation policies also raise concern, with 69% citing potential harm to the U.S. economy and 37% to their own or suppliers’ operations.